gerardbyrne/katacoda-scenarios/html-css-javascript/step7.md

     <br />
    ```

+4. Preview the code using the HTML Preview command relevant to your computer e.g. command+shift+v.

+5. Return to the HTML code by repeating the HTML Preview command e.g. command+shift+v.

 ## CODE ANALYSIS

 - the ``<input type="checkbox">`` defines a form field which should be used whenever we want to allow the user to select one or more option.